What is therapy?

 Therapy offers you a safe, confidential place to talk about your life and anything that may be confusing, painful or uncomfortable.
 It allows you to talk with someone who is trained to listen attentively and to help you improve things.

-How will therapy make me feel?
+How could therapy make me feel?

 Therapy is a very personal process.
 Sometimes it is necessary to talk about painful feelings or difficult decisions, so you may go through a period of feeling worse than when you started.
 However, therapy should enable you to feel better in the long-run.